Comparison & Guides

 • Alternate Day Fasting: Alternate between normal eating days and fasting or very low-calorie days

 Proponents cite preliminary research suggesting potential benefits for metabolic health, cellular repair processes (autophagy), insulin sensitivity, and weight management.
-However, long-term human studies remain limited, and individual responses vary considerably.
+Long-term human studies remain limited, and individual responses vary a lot.

 The Ayurvedic View of Fasting: Langhana Therapy

-Ayurveda describes fasting under the broader concept of Langhana, which translates as "lightening" or "reducing therapy."
-Langhana is one of the two fundamental therapeutic approaches in Ayurveda -- the other being Brimhana (nourishing therapy).
-The choice between them depends on the individual's constitution, current state, and specific imbalances.
+Ayurveda places fasting under the broader concept of Langhana, which translates as "lightening" or "reducing therapy."
+Langhana is one of the two fundamental therapeutic approaches in Ayurveda.
+The other is Brimhana (nourishing therapy).
+The choice between them depends on the person's constitution, current state, and specific imbalances.

 The Charaka Samhita describes Langhana as one of the six primary therapeutic strategies and lists fasting (Upavasa) as one of its ten sub-types.